Feed Management & Feed Optimization for Dynamic Ads & Shopping Channels

 Step 1) Manually enter product information, everything about your product.

-Step 2) Feed Composer assesses user search behaviour to decide which piece of content to present to each individual user that will most likely lead to a conversion.
+Step 2) The tool Feeds assesses user search behaviour to decide which piece of content to present to each individual user that will most likely lead to a conversion.

 So now we’ve covered what feed management is, let's take a look at some absolutely vital necessities that you need from your feed management tool.
 As we said earlier, there are a bunch of tools that offer a ton of fringe extras but, many of them are just not necessary, and if they don’t help you do your job better, what’s the point in having them?